jnowak90/CytoSeg2.0/README.md

 ```bash
 YOURPYTHONPATH -c "print('Hello World')"
 ```
 YOURPYTHONPATH is the path you copied into the plugin at the beginning.
-If you don't get an output (Hello World printed in the terminal/CMD), your python path is wrong.
+If you don't get an output (Hello World is printed in the terminal/CMD), your python path is wrong.

 ### StackReg or TurboReg raise an error
 Check if you correctly installed the plugins.
 You should find TurboReg and StackReg in the Fiji Plugins Menu.
 MultiStackReg should be in Plugins > Registration.
 If you can't find the plugins there, the installation didn't work.
 To install the plugins correctly, download them from the links in Requirements and decompress.
 Then go to Fiji > Plugins > Install Plugin... and choose the corresponding .jar file of the plugin.
 Restart Fiji to see if the plugin was installed.